fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rtp-stream-identifier-00.md

 5. If 'a=fmtp' attribute is also used to provide media format specific parameters, then the 'rid-level' attributes will further constrain the equivalent 'fmtp' parameters for the given Payload Type.

-It is RECOMMENDED that the Offerer includes both the "a=fmtp" and the "a=rid" attributes in the offer for describing the media encoding formats in the SDP.
-This is done to ensure interoperability between the EndPoints that donot understand/support the 'rid' framework proposed in this specification.

 ## Answerer processing the SDP Offer

 For each media description in the offer, and for each "a=rid" attribute